dilawar/pkgr/README.md

 # pkgr

 Create Linux packages RPM/DEB using docker.

-This is still a work in progress.
-See the github action for some example use cases.
+__This is still a work in progress.
+Its too early to write any documentation.
+See the github action for some example use cases.__

 ## TODO